Assassination of Mahmoud Al-Mabhouh: Cause of death

 Other news reports gave varying causes of death, including suffocation with a pillow and poisoning.
 In an international press conference General Tamim, the head of the investigation, said that the exact cause of death is yet to be concluded.

 Moreover, on 1 March 2010, the Dubai Police stated that he was first drugged.

 Major General Khamis Mattar al-Mazeina as the deputy commander of Dubai's police gave details of the death of al-Mabhouh after forensic tests.
 Al-Mabhouh was injected in his leg with succinylcholine, a quick-acting, depolarizing paralytic muscle relaxant.
 It causes almost-instant loss of motor skills, but does not induce loss of consciousness or anaesthesia.
-Then al-Mabhouh was suffocated.
+Then, al-Mabhouh was suffocated.
 Al-Mazeina said, "The assassins used this method so that it would seem that his death was natural."

 Suspects

 Dubai's police chief, Lt.
-Gen. Dahi Khalfan Tamim, announced his preliminary conclusions on 18 February that, "Our investigations reveal that Mossad is involved in the murder of al-Mabhouh ...
+Gen. Dhahi Khalfan Tamim, announced his preliminary conclusions on 18 February that, "Our investigations reveal that Mossad is involved in the murder of al-Mabhouh ...
 It is 99% if not 100% that Mossad is standing behind the murder."
 After identifying the assumed names and photographs of 11 suspects, on 20 February 2010, he said his force had evidence directly incriminating the Mossad in the murder, adding that among the new evidence available were telephone communications between the suspected killers.
 On 24 February 2010, Dubai police identified 15 additional persons suspected of being involved in al-Mabhouh's assassination.
 According to journalist Uzi Mahnaimi, the decision to kill al-Mabhouh was authorized by Israel's Prime Minister, Benjamin Netanyahu, after being suggested by Meir Dagan, the head of the Mossad, at a meeting in early January 2010.
 Later in March, Dubai police chief said "I am now completely sure that it was Mossad," and furthermore went on to say "I have presented the (Dubai) prosecutor with a request for the arrest of (Israeli Prime Minister Benjamin) Netanyahu and the head of Mossad," for the murder of Mahmoud al-Mabhouh.

 Dubai police said the assassins spent little time in the emirate, arriving less than a day before the assassination, killing al-Mabhouh between his arrival at 3:15 p.m. and 9 p.m. that night, and subsequently leaving the country before his discovery.
 The identities used by 11 of the suspects have been made public.
 The total number of suspects stands at 18, all of whom entered the country using fake or fraudulently obtained passports.
 Dubai police, who stated that their airport personnel were trained by Europeans to identify faked documents, said that the European passports used were not forgeries.
 British, Canadian, and Irish governments said the passports bearing their countries' names were, "either fraudulently obtained or [are] outright fakes."
 All the stolen passports are from countries that do not need visas for the UAE.